s4daniel7/s4daniel7/README.md

 **What I'm doing**
 - 🏗️ Running FluxoFácil in production, solo
 - 🎓 Studying CS at UCB (1st semester)
-- 🔐 Hardening my projects' security & architecture
+- 🔐 Hardening my projects' security and architecture
 - 🌍 Preparing for an international career

 </td>